Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Experiment Evaluation

 Similarly, in VPN-encapsulated environments, \model effectively penetrates protocol obfuscation to identify underlying services.
-On the ISCXVPN2016 dataset, particularly in the ``Mixed Traffic'' detection task, \model outperforms the generative pre-trained model NetGPT by 10.12\% in accuracy and 3.71\% in Macro-F1.
-While traditional methods like AppScanner struggle due to the masking of superficial header features by VPN tunneling, \model succeeds by modeling long-range contextual dependencies.
+On the \textit{ISCXVPN2016} dataset, particularly in the ``Mixed Traffic'' detection task, \model outperforms the generative pre-trained model NetGPT by 10.12\% in accuracy and 3.71\% in Macro-F1.
+While traditional methods like FlowPrint struggle due to the homogenization of observable statistical features by VPN tunneling, \model succeeds by modeling long-range contextual dependencies.
 Through the self-attention mechanism, it captures intrinsic flow evolution patterns that remain invariant across tunnel encapsulation, thus resisting the interference of outer protocol headers.

 Regarding attack detection, \model exhibits critical advantages in identifying malicious activities within massive background traffic.
-On the CICIoT2023 dataset, \model improves accuracy by 11.76\% compared to the runner-up.
-More importantly for security defense, it achieves a Macro-Recall improvement of 3.79\%, which directly translates to a significantly lower FNR.
-We observe that traditional methods fail to maintain performance in this scenario due to the severe class imbalance and the presence of diverse attack variants. \model addresses this by internalizing anomalous patterns during the pre-training phase, enabling it to generalize from common attacks to unseen variants and effectively mitigating the long-tail distribution issue inherent in real-world threat detection.
+On the \textit{CICIoMT2024} dataset, \model achieves an accuracy of 0.9769 and outperforms the second-best model by 2.33\% in Macro-F1.
+On the more complex \textit{CICIoT2023} dataset, which comprises 34 categories, \model establishes leading Macro-F1 (0.7824) and Macro-Recall (0.7701).
+Although Accuracy and Macro-Precision marginally trail YaTC and NetMamba, \model strikes a superior precision-recall trade-off.
+This indicates that our MoE-driven design effectively mitigates the bias toward majority classes, enabling specialized experts to capture fine-grained nuances of minority attack variants in the long-tail distribution.
+Consequently, \model yields a more comprehensive detection capability across diverse threat categories.
+Furthermore, we observe that traditional methods fail to maintain performance in this scenario due to the severe class imbalance and the presence of diverse attack variants.
+Pre-trained models address this by internalizing anomalous patterns during the pre-training phase, enabling them to generalize from common attacks to unseen variants and effectively mitigate the long-tail distribution issue inherent in real-world threat detection.